Microbiology Certification - M, MB (ASCP)

 Search For Schools

-The answers to the large-scale problems plaguing the planet often can be found in miniature details.
-By posing research questions, doing experiments, and forming conclusions, scientists are able to advance human knowledge and provide insight into how we as people can live healthier and happier lives.
+The answers to the large-scale problems plaguing the planet can often be found in small details.
+By posing research questions, doing experiments, and forming conclusions, scientists can advance human knowledge and provide insight into how we as people can live healthier and happier lives.

 Scientists who study life science on a small specific scale include microbiologists and molecular biologists.
 Microbiologists deal in microscopic organisms such as bacteria, fungi, and viruses, while molecular biologists primarily investigate biochemical processes in the cells of plants, animals, people, and living organisms.
-Although both scientific fields study biology on small-scale, microbiology studies organisms whereas molecular biology studies biological interactions at the molecular level.
-These two career pathways are proving to be crucial in advancements in the agricultural and pharmaceutical industries, among others.
+Although both scientific fields study biology on a small scale, microbiology studies organisms, whereas molecular biology studies biological interactions at the molecular level.
+These two career pathways are crucial in advancements in the agricultural and pharmaceutical industries, among others.

-Contrary to popular belief, microbiology careers are not just about doing laboratory experiments.
-Many microbiologists report a high level of career satisfaction with regard to their subject matter and their research teams.
-Dr. Shanika Crusz, a consultant medical microbiologist at Nottingham City Hospital shared “I’ll admit I love the subject.
-It endlessly interests me and I never get bored with dealing with infections and bugs or the subjects I really enjoy.
+Contrary to popular belief, microbiology careers are about more than just about doing laboratory experiments.
+Many microbiologists report a high level of career satisfaction with their subject matter and their research teams.
+Dr. Shanika Crusz, a consultant medical microbiologist at Nottingham City Hospital shared, “I’ll admit I love the subject.
+It endlessly interests me, and I never get bored with dealing with infections and bugs or the subjects I really enjoy.
 But I think really the best part for me is working with colleagues both inside the department and across the hospital.”

 Read on to learn about two career pathways in biology and their ASCP certifications: microbiology M(ASCP) and molecular biology MB(ASCP).